Course Title | Code | Semester | L+U Hour | Credits | ECTS |

 - The student recognizes various methods and techniques used in analyzing linguistic meaning and applies these techniques in analytical processes. - The student interprets meaning in text and discourse analysis by considering context and pragmatic meaning. - The student critically evaluates theoretical approaches in meaning analysis and applies them in their own research. |

-Week | Topics | Learning Methods |
+Week | Topics/Applications | Method |

 ---|---|---|

-1. Week | Introduction to Semantics: Basic Concepts | Course Hours Research Other Activities |
+1. Week | Introduction to Semantics: Basic Concepts | Research Other Activities Course Hours |

 2. Week | The Nature of Meaning and the Framework of Linguistic Meaning | Verbal Expression Research Other Activities |

-3. Week | Methods of Semantics: Classical and Modern Approaches | Research Other Activities Verbal Expression |
+3. Week | Methods of Semantics: Classical and Modern Approaches | Other Activities Verbal Expression Research |

-4. Week | The Relationship between Context and Meaning | Other Activities Research Verbal Expression |
+4. Week | The Relationship between Context and Meaning | Verbal Expression Research Other Activities |

 5. Week | Techniques for Meaning Analysis in Spoken and Written Language Use | Verbal Expression Research Other Activities |